-A complex pattern can require very dense knotting and thus it can take a long time to produce.
+A complex pattern can require very dense knotting, and thus it can take a long time to produce.
+It can often take months to complete a hand-knotted rug.
 An average weaver can tie about 10,000 knots per day.
 So you can imagine how long it can take to complete one rug, especially if it happens to be a large one.
 The time involved in making it also accounts for hand-knotted rugs costing more on average than hand-tufted rugs.

-The process for creating a hand tufted rug differs greatly.
-It is made by punching strands of wool into a canvas that is stretched on a frame with the help of a hand-operated tool.
+A hand-tufted rug is made partially by hand and partially by a mechanized tool.
+This type of rug is made of wool.
+The process for creating a hand-tufted rug differs greatly from a hand-knotted rug.
+A hand-tufted rug is made by punching strands of wool into a canvas that is stretched on a frame with the help of a hand-operated tool.
 This process is not very time-intensive and does not require the same level of skill that hand-knotting does.

-After piling with wool, the rug is removed from the frame and a scrim fabric is glued to the back.
+After piling with wool, the rug is removed from the frame.
+A hand-tufted rug will have some sort of a backing to hold the tufts in place.
+Often a scrim fabric is glued to the back.
 To complete the rug, a fringe is added by either sewing or gluing it on.